digitalservicebund/terraform-modules/stackit-postgres-db/README.md

 1.  **Vault Storage:** The module generates strong passwords and stores them in your STACKIT Secrets Manager instance.
 2.  **Manifest Generation:** It generates a local YAML file containing an `ExternalSecret` resource.
 3.  **Kubernetes Sync:** You can apply this manifest to your cluster.
 The External Secrets Operator will then fetch the credentials from Secrets Manager

+## Kubernetes Config Maps

+If `config_map_manifest` is set, then the module will also create a manifest file with the following contents per defined databases:

+- database: <name of database>
+- host: <host of database instance>
+- port: <port of database instance>

+When the variable is not set, the manifest will not be created.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements